mbj/mhs/mio-core/README.md

-# rio-core
+# mio-core

-Minimal version of rio with the MIO core type.
+Minimal version of mio with the MIO core type.